kotx/render/README.md

 ### Deploying

 Note: Due to how custom domains for workers work, you MUST use a route to take advantage of caching.
 Cloudflare may fix this soon.
-Also note that *.workers.dev domains do not cache responses.
+Also note that \*.workers.dev domains do not cache responses.
 You MUST use a route to your own (sub)domain.

+If you want to deploy render with multiple domains for one worker, check out [multi-render](https://github.com/Erisa/multi-render)!
+It uses render [as a package](#using-as-a-package) to serve multiple buckets to multiple domains with custom configurations.

 #### Method 1 (Local)
 ```sh